PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 phase reconciliation until every preceding owner since the prior mandatory shape barrier is accounted for.
 Commit and push only; do not create or update a pull request.

+## Terminal Expand/Squeeze result capture characterization checkpoint

+Immediately after the staged late-layout summary, the terminal Expand/Squeeze-to-Reshape owner returns two complete mutation counters but its result is discarded.
+The owner prunes only after a positive rewrite, so those counters completely describe whether it changed ModelIR.

+A strict expected-failure structure test requires the production call to assign `_terminal_expand_squeeze_stats`, preserve Session LayoutState forwarding, and leave the following unconditional static reconciliation immediately in place.
+No phase barrier is guarded in this checkpoint.

+At implementation, change only the expression to a staged underscored assignment and update the two surrounding boundary contracts.
+Validate the complete Expand/Squeeze owner suite, late-layout orchestration, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.